mike290/Amforth-utilities/README.md

 dot-temp.frt  (.temp)

-	Prints the temperature read by a DS18B20 sensor connected to Arduino pin 12 to two decimal places (Requires dot-2dr.frt)
+	Prints the temperature read by a DS18B20 sensor connected to Arduino pin 12 to two decimal places.
+(Requires dot-2dr.frt)

 dot-vcc.frt  (.vcc)

-	Prints out the current Vcc of an ATMega by comparing it with the internal 1.1V reference
+	Prints out the current Vcc of an ATMega by comparing it with the internal 1.1V reference.
+	(Requires dot-2dr.frt)